 Recently, I was one of seven industry insiders — all women — asked to name one of my favorite picks for watches under $1,000, for Monochrome-Watches.
 I selected a brand that typically retails for more than $1,000, but that has certain pieces in the under (barely) $1,000: Vortic Watches.
 I selected the Chicago watch, with a retail price of $995.
 I caught some flack (and some praise) for my choice.
 As a result, I decided it was time to offer my readers a closer look at this brand and to explain why i like it.

 If you read my article on Monochrome, you will see that Vortic is a small-batch watch brand based in Colorado.
 The company– which was founded in 2013, and whose watches made their official debut on the market in 2014 — is run by two young entrepreneurs who have barely turned a quarter of a century old — and who are watch enthusiasts.
 Together, these two developed the concept to acquire and restore vintage American-Made pocket watches — using the movements and the the hands and the dials from pocket watches by brands such as Elgin and Illinois.
-In this manner, everything been the crystal and case back (generally also crystal) is restored original.
+In this manner, everything between the crystal and case back (generally also crystal) is restored original.

 However, since movements come in different sizes, casing them can be challenging when making custom- and small-batch collections.
 As such, the cases of Vortic watches are 3D-printed — in New Jersey.
 The 3 D printing offers a lot of depth and detail, enabling the Vortic exes to inspect eh casino change the interactions according to the r whims .
 According to RT Custer, co-founder of the brand, the company is already on its 15th iteration of cases .
 “Because our cases are 3D printed, we can make changes quickly and they can respond to our changes with each batch.